pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

 * Seen as a zero damage move (including party) but score is considered neutral unless a future attack is active
 * If AI is faster and faints to player +3
 * If AI is slower and faints in 2 hits to player +3

+### Sucker Punch
+* After the first time AI tried to use Sucker Punch it can get a -20 score decrease 50% of the time

 ### Decorate
 * +10 on the first turn of user, otherwise 30% of the time